How Soon May LPAT Dates Be Requested?

 Are Technicians an Extra Charge?

 - If you opt to rent LPAT's audio system rather than bring your own, one audio tech is included (no extra charge).

 - If you request rigging work or a light focus, the techs handling those tasks are included (no extra charge).

 - If you request live operation of the fly system or additional techs for unusual tasks, an hourly charge applies for each.

 Do I Get Credit for a Referral?

 Yes.
-Existing presenters receive a $400 credit for each new presenter that they refer to the LPAT.
+Organizations that previously rented LPAT receive a $400 credit for each new organization they refer to LPAT.
 There is no limit to the number of credits that may be earned.

-- The referred presenter, and their key personnel, must be completely new to the LPAT
+- The referred organization, and their key personnel, must be completely new to LPAT.

-- The new presenter must inform us that the referral is yours; or, you may inform us (in writing) that the referral is yours before the presenter’s event is publicly posted on the LPAT calendar
+- The new organization must inform us that the referral is yours; or, you may inform us in writing that the referral is yours before the new organization’s event is posted on LPAT's public calendar.

-- The credit will be added to your account after the new presenter’s event has been completed.
+- The credit will be added to your account after the new organization’s event has been completed.

 Once earned, the credit may be:

 - Applied toward the final charges of your next completed (un-canceled) LPAT event

-- Given as a gift by you, in whole or part, to any other LPAT presenter
+- Given as a gift by you, in whole or part, to any other organization

 - Used up to 2 years after the credit is received